oleksiikartashovde-glitch/AISA-11.1---BCIO/docs/REFERENCE_UserGuide.md

 Bot: [Open AISA 11.1 in ChatGPT](https://chatgpt.com/g/g-69a6ab4b5adc81919a5be72eecbd2f81-aisa-11-1)
 ## What this bot does

+### What is new in the current operational logic

+The current operational logic of AISA 11.1 extends earlier ontology-grounded analysis with an explicit design-support layer.
+In addition to behaviour-level mapping, the system now supports cost-feasibility-first reasoning, design-stage financial screening through Cost per Target Person (CTP), benchmark ratio and Design Feasibility Ratio (DFR), correction-locus identification, transfer assessment, and the BPMS–DREFS intervention-gap layer.
+These additions do not change the ontology core or the routing architecture.
+They extend the operational use of the system at the design and decision-support level.

 This bot supports structured analysis of any system where there is behaviour.
 It works with published research, intervention descriptions, policy documents, programme materials, case descriptions, technical deployment studies, corporate programmes, and any other material where behaviour and its drivers can be identified.

 It can work with any domain: healthcare, retail, HR and workplace programmes, public policy, digital products, education, safety systems, and others.